 General protection rights to “whinge and moan” in the workplace,

 General protection rights to “whinge and moan”, is great topic and needs to be explored, what is a general protection right?, what is a complaint?
 Under the General protections provisions of the Fair work Act, and the subsequent decisions of the Fair work Commission and courts, its generally accepted that you cannot be dismissed for excising a workplace right.
 Ie the right to complain.
-But when do general protection complaints cross over to an employee whining and moaning about their workplace?.
+But when do general protection complaints cross over to an employee whining and moaning about their workplace?. further can you be dismissed for this?

 We get calls constantly from employees who complain every week, every time, or little detail or happening at work they are not happy with.
 It goes without saying employers are not happy with what they see as a distraction.
 We see this particularly in probations periods.